devals94/spark-proof-of-concept/README.md

 # Spark SQL with Scala:
 It is shown on IMDB Dataset.

-Objective in Spark SQL with Scala is to determine:
+Objective in Spark SQL with Scala is:

 1. To determine movies with maximum budget.
 2. To determine the movies with maximum Facebook likes.